manugill/vrm-transform/USAGE_CONSTRAINTS.md

 Your VRM doesn't have standard Vroid bone names.
 Check for:
 - `J_Bip_L_UpperArm`
 - `J_Bip_L_LowerArm`
+- `J_Bip_L_Hand`
 - `J_Bip_R_UpperArm`
 - `J_Bip_R_LowerArm`
+- `J_Bip_R_Hand`

 ### "Model already has constraints"
 The model was already processed or has existing constraints.
 The tool will proceed anyway.

 ### Missing file errors
 Ensure your VRM file and all its assets (textures, etc.) are in the correct location.

+### Constraint bones added but no deformation
+If constraint bones are created but don't affect the mesh:
+- Check that bones were added to skin joints (look for "Added X to skin joints" messages)
+- Verify the model has proper skin/mesh binding
+- Ensure the VRM has mesh data that uses bone weights

 ## Integration